mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

-> It acts as a guide for all beings --
+> It acts as a guide for all beings –
-> Its use removes all pains.
+> its use removes all pains.

 #### Commentary: